Avoid the flu this holiday season

 Practice prevention to deal with crowds, stress

 Whether we’re ready or not, the holiday season arrives like clockwork, accompanied by its faithful sidekick — influenza.
-While most people look forward to roasting turkeys and decking their halls, few are thrilled about blowing their nose, running a fever, or coughing continuously.
+While most people look forward to roasting turkeys, decking the halls and welcoming the New Year, few are thrilled about blowing their nose, running a fever, or coughing continuously.

 Needless to say, families and businesses strive to avoid the annual flu infection.
 This year everyone is also seeking to steer clear of the H1N1 flu.
 The method for catching either of them is still the same — droplets expelled into the air when an infected person coughs or sneezes.

 How do we combat an opponent like the flu, which is both predictable and yet not?
 Experts say the most powerful tool to protect our health is also the best strategy: prevention.
 Here are reminders on a few tactics recommended by the Centers for Disease Control to lessen your chances of getting or spreading the seasonal or H1N1 flu.

 Whether you use soap and water or alcohol-based sanitizing gel, practicing good hand hygiene is the first line of defense against the flu.
 Other solutions include the following:

 Immunize.
 Get your flu shots.
 While vaccines don't completely ward off the flu, they can reduce the risk and severity.
 The H1N1 flu requires a separate vaccination from your seasonal flu shot, as it is a different virus.

 Wash your hands.
 Scrub long enough to sing the "happy birthday song" twice.
 Rinse well and turn off the faucet with a paper towel or your elbow.